Marvell Technology, Inc. (NASDAQ:MRVL) CEO Matthew J. Murphy Sells 30,000 Shares

-Marvell Technology, Inc. (NASDAQ:MRVL – Get Free Report) CEO Matthew J. Murphy sold 30,000 shares of the firm’s stock in a transaction on Monday, August 14th.
-The shares were sold at an average price of $58.82, for a total transaction of $1,764,600.00.
-Following the sale, the chief executive officer now owns 915,245 shares in the company, valued at approximately $53,834,710.90.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Marvell Technology, Inc. (NASDAQ:MRVL – Get Free Report) CEO Matthew J. Murphy sold 30,000 shares of Marvell Technology stock in a transaction that occurred on Monday, August 14th.
+The stock was sold at an average price of $58.82, for a total value of $1,764,600.00.
+Following the completion of the sale, the chief executive officer now directly owns 915,245 shares in the company, valued at $53,834,710.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Marvell Technology (NASDAQ:MRVL – Get Free Report) last issued its quarterly earnings data on Thursday, May 25th.
-The semiconductor company reported $0.31 EPS for the quarter, beating analysts’ consensus estimates of $0.29 by $0.02.
-The firm had revenue of $1.32 billion for the quarter, compared to analysts’ expectations of $1.30 billion.
-Marvell Technology had a negative net margin of 2.88% and a positive return on equity of 7.38%.
-The firm’s revenue was down 8.7% on a year-over-year basis.
-During the same period in the prior year, the company earned $0.37 EPS.
-Analysts forecast that Marvell Technology, Inc. will post 0.86 EPS for the current year.
+Marvell Technology (NASDAQ:MRVL – Get Free Report) last issued its quarterly earnings results on Thursday, May 25th.
+The semiconductor company reported $0.31 earnings per share for the quarter, topping the consensus estimate of $0.29 by $0.02.
+Marvell Technology had a positive return on equity of 7.38% and a negative net margin of 2.88%.
+The company had revenue of $1.32 billion for the quarter, compared to the consensus estimate of $1.30 billion.
+During the same quarter in the prior year, the business earned $0.37 EPS.
+Marvell Technology’s revenue was down 8.7% on a year-over-year basis.
+Analysts anticipate that Marvell Technology, Inc. will post 0.86 EPS for the current fiscal year.

 View Our Latest Analysis on Marvell Technology